a7u7a/node-assignment/README.md

 ## Disclaimer

 Admittedly, I got a bit carried away with the idea of implementing this using SVG.
-This lead to the creation of some layout logic that, in retrospect, I realize was not really part of the assissesment (i.e.: The [Stack component](/src/components/Stack/Stack.tsx) and [useSVGMeasure](/src/lib/useSVGMeasure.ts) hooks).
+This lead to the creation of some layout logic that, in retrospect, I realize was not really part of the assissesment (i.e.: See the [Stack component](/src/components/Stack/Stack.tsx) and [useSVGMeasure](/src/lib/useSVGMeasure.ts) hooks).